Contact details:

 For broader startup coverage planning, see our guide to business insurance for startups.

-Nonprofits and Associations
+For Nonprofits and Associations

 Nonprofit board members can be sued for governance decisions, employment matters, donor disputes, membership decisions, grant management, or alleged misuse of funds.
 Volunteers sometimes assume their personal assets are protected simply because they serve a nonprofit.
 That assumption can be risky.